Blockchain-Learning-Group/dapp-fundamentals/course-content/2-NEW-intro-to-dapps.rst

       }
     }

 - This may look odd at first, seeing JavaScript directly inline with html, and that is in fact the beauty of JSX!
 The ``{}`` braces identify that what is within them is a JavaScript expression.
 Therefore the props object of the ``<Product>`` component(remember just a JavaScript class).
+- You will notice immediately that the rendered ``<Product>`` is currently empty as there are no props being passed in to the component now to every data field is in fact empty.
+Let's fix that and get your hands on some data.

+- |app05|

+  .. |app05| raw:: html

+    <a href="https://github.com/Blockchain-Learning-Group/course-resources/blob/master/product-registry-01/dev-stages/app-05.js" target="_blank">Complete solution may be found here</a>

 Understanding ``seed.js`` and the ``window``
 --------------------------------------